- Richest Celebrities › Actors

-Dermot O'Leary Net Worth and Salary: Dermot O'Leary is an English television and radio presenter who has a net worth of $12 million.
-Although O'Leary eventually went on to become a DJ and presenter for ITV and BBC Radio 2, he gained widespread recognition for being the presenter of "The X Factor," an incredibly successful reality TV show.
-After becoming the presenter for this competition in 2007, he stepped down in 2015 to branch out with his entertainment career.
+Dermot O'Leary is an English television and radio presenter who has a net worth of $12 million.
+After starting out as a DJ and presenter for ITV and BBC Radio 2, Dermot O'Leary gained widespread recognition for being the presenter of "The X Factor.".
+He became the presenter for this competition in 2007 and stepped down in 2015 to branch out with his entertainment career.

 That year, he signed a one-year contract to appear on "Hollyoaks," although this contract was quickly ripped up.
 O'Leary didn't seem to have the acting abilities to perform such a role, or at least that's what production staff said about the incident.
 In any case, this period marked the end of Dermot's time with Channel 4, and he would only return again on rare occasions.
 Examples include O'Leary's hosting of "The Paul O'Grady Show" in 2009, and his presenting of "Live From Space" in 2014.